 Eskom.
 Been studying or working by candlelight lately?
 Eskom hasn’t been on top form recently and the country is starting to suffer major financial loss as a result.
 Steps have been taken, as stipulated by President Ramaphosa, to ensure that Eskom starts pulling up their socks.

 In this section, we’ll compare four policies (education, economy & unemployment, health, crime & corruption, conscience issues) and each party’s stance on them.
 Each party can and will have more than these five.
 As a responsible citizen with a particular interest in the various facets within government, you’ll need to research the various policies yourself.
 Since the below are summaries, you can do in-depth research into each too – the relevant links are provided.

 You can view and research the other parties by looking at the political party list.

 What Happens with your vote?

 After the elections, the IEC, an outside organization that handles the elections, will tally up the votes and announce the winners of the national and provincial elections.
-You can see the 2015 results here for interest.
+You can check out the 2015 results for interest.
 The total amount of votes each party gets will also determine how many seats they get on the National Assembly (they essentially have a say in all new laws being instated, etc), 50 000 votes will result in one seat.

 Still Haven’t Registered?